PriyankaMridula/DescriptiveAnalytics-AWS/README.md

 # DescriptiveAnalytics-AWS
-This project analyzes rental issues in Vancouver's Grandview-Woodland and Downtown neighborhoods to compare property management effectiveness using AWS tools for data analysis and visualization.

 Project Description: Descriptive Analysis of Rental Issues in Vancouver Project Title: Understanding Rental Issues in Vancouver's Grandview-Woodland and Downtown Neighborhoods